kubeflow/kubeflow/kubeflow/application/README.md

 ## Options (emitCRD=true, emitController=false)

 - emitCRD (=true)
-If the Application CRD has already been emitted then set this to false
+If the Application CRD has already been emitted (eg `kubectl get crds applications.app.k8s.io`) then set this to false

 ```
 ks param set application emitCRD false